 - We recommend interconnecting your smoke alarms.
 Meaning, when one sounds, every alarm in the house will follow suit, alerting all occupants to the danger.

 - Smoke alarms can also be outfitted with special options, such as strobe lights or bed shakers.
 If a resident of your household is hard of hearing, consider these additions.

 Smoke and CO alarm installations and upgrades should be performed by a professional electrician.
 Hire Superpower Services for all of your electrical safety needs.

 There are many safety concerns when it comes to any residential electrical installation.
 Smoke and CO alarms need to be placed correctly in order to keep your family and property safe.
 Not only that, but a home must meet code compliance for its particular state.

-Superpower Electric is well-versed in all laws and codes pertaining to electrical services in New Jersey.
+Superpower Services is well-versed in all laws and codes pertaining to electrical services in New Jersey.
 Much of the following information is part of smoke and carbon monoxide code compliance laws for New Jersey.